 It’s easy for you to keep track of your VET Student Loan debt, and you can choose to make upfront payments at any time before the census date.

-The Victorian Government Department of Premier and Cabinet are offering a limited number of scholarships for students who undertake the Diploma of Interpreting (Spoken Language) in 2025 in the following LOTE:
+The Victorian Government is offering a limited number of scholarships to eligible students who undertake this course in 2026 in the languages listed below.

-If you wish to be considered for a Scholarship for one of these languages, please indicate this on your Selection Task.
-Visit the Victorian Government website for more information.
+If you wish to be considered for a scholarship for one of these languages, you must indicate this on your Selection Task.

 Please note: There are limited scholarships available in each language.
 Once allocation is fully exhausted you may be offered a Government funded or fee-paying place depending on your eligibility.
-The scholarship places are on a 'first come, first served' basis, where priority is given to applicants based on the time they fulfil the eligibility requirements.
 Applications for scholarships may close early if all places are allocated.

 RMIT awards more than 2000 scholarships every year to recognise academic achievement and assist students from a variety of backgrounds.